vlmontegrande/rivals-blog/content/index.md

     **Greatest Achievement:**
     1st at Heat Wave 3 2019, 103 entrants, made CakeAssault look silly

     While his stats may not jump out at you, Blue was in contention for the best player in the world at certain points.
+An Arizona legend, he career started with a bang by a placing just outside of the top ten.
+His magnum opus was his Heat Wave 3 performance, where he faced off against CakeAssault.
+This set was so dominant from Blue that CakeAssault had to bring out the rarely-seen Zetterburn secondary, just for that to get dismantled too.
+For those in the scene at the time, Blue was one of the top threats to watch out for.

 - CheesyPotato